Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 This one was probably my favorite task.

 If you read my other write ups, you know that I usually use a combination of Ghidra and Binja.
-For this task though, Binja ended up being more useful (or at least, sort of easier to read the dissassembly compared to what Ghidra was giving me)
+For this task, Binja ended up being more useful at first (or at least, sort of easier to read the dissassembly compared to what Ghidra was giving me), and then I ended off the task with Ghidra.

 First, we can load the binary, `suspicious`, into Binja and start looking at what we're working with